BHFock/git-cl/docs/tutorial.md

 Yes.
 If the changelist was deleted after a stage or commit, you can create a new one with the same name — it's just a label, not a persistent identity.

+### Can git-cl split changes within a single file across multiple changelists?

+No. A file can only belong to one changelist at a time.
+For patch-level splitting within a file, use `git add -p` alongside `git-cl` — the two tools complement each other.

 ### Do changelists work with Git worktrees?

 Yes.
 Each worktree has its own independent set of changelists — changes made in one worktree are not visible in another.
 This means you can use git-cl freely in each worktree without them interfering with each other.